Notice: Sorry, online booking for this event has now closed.

 Theological reflections on a natural process of transformation.

 Photo by nibras al-riyami on Unsplash

 Jung believed that regaining one’s religious attitude was an important part of the task of individuation.
-In this talk, I offer some theological reflections on this process.
+In this talk I offer some theological reflections on this process.
 First, I provide a sketch of Jung’s understanding of the religious attitude and function and a brief overview of key features of Christian theologies of participation in the divine (also known as deification).
-In main part of the talk, I bring these theological themes into conversation with Jung’s account of his own experience in the first section of the Red Book.
+In the main part of the talk, I bring these theological themes into conversation with Jung’s account of his own experience in the first section of the Red Book.
 I conclude with some further thoughts for ongoing dialogue between Jungian psychology and Christian theology.